jesselpalmer/BASIC/README.md

 3. Install dependencies:

   `npm install`

+4. Install typings:

+  `typings install`

-4. Run TypeScript complier:
+5. Run TypeScript complier:

   `tsc`

-5. cd into the src directory:
+6. cd into the src directory:

   `cd src`

-6. Create a BASIC program using the guidelines below.
+7. Create a BASIC program using the guidelines below.

-7. Run the BASIC program that you created
+8. Run the BASIC program that you created

   `node app <program name>`